berkebakkaloglu/ApexWidgets/README.md

   * Start_Time__c -> Date/Time: Date and time when the delegation will start
   * End_Time__c -> Date/Time: Date and time when the delegation will end
   * Active__c -> Checkbox: Read-only field to show that the delegation is ongoing
-  * Timeout__c -> Checkbox: Hidden field to check if a certain amount of time has passed since the End Time so that the queries don't get too crowded
+  * Timeout__c -> Checkbox: Read-only field to check if a certain amount of time has passed since the End Time so that the queries don't get too crowded